graphql-aspnet/graphql-aspnet.github.io/docs/controllers/batch-operations.md

 The contents of your extension method is going to vary widely from use case to use case.
 Here we've forwarded the ids of the bakeries to a service to fetch the orders.
 The important take away is that `RetrieveCakeOrders` is now called only once, regardless of how many items are in the `IEnumerable<Bakery>` parameter.

 GraphQL works behind the scenes to pull together the items generated from the parent field and passes them to your batch method.

+## Data Loaders

+You'll often hear the term `Data Loaders` when reading about GraphQL implementations.
+Methods that load the child data being requested as a single operation before assigning to each of the parents.
+There is no difference with GraphQL ASP.NET.
+You still have to write that method.
+But with the ability to capture action method parameters and clever use of an `IGraphActionResult` we can combine the data load phase with the assignment phase into a single batch operation, at least on the surface.
+The aim is to make it easy to read and easier to write.

 ## Returning Data